+Is cleft palate in puppies hereditary?
+The answer is yes, sometimes.
 A cleft palate can be caused by genetics.
 Breeds considered to be predisposed are Beagles, Cockers, Dachshunds, German Shepherds, Labradors, Schnauzers and Shetland Sheep dogs – not the breeds most think of.
-Cleft palate has different modes of inheritance in different breeds.
+Cleft palate in dogs has different modes of inheritance in different breeds.
 See your breed standards or call and we will help if you are seeing this issue.

-Siamese cats are considered to have an increased risk of cleft palate, although it is seen in other breeds, as well.
+In cats, Siamese cats are considered to have an increased risk of feline cleft palate, although it is seen in other breeds, as well.

 The cleft closes between the 21st and 32nd day of gestation.
 Certain drugs given during this time can inhibit closing and cause a cleft palate.
-Known drugs that can cause a cleft palate are Primidone, Griseofulvin, Sulfa antibiotics, and Metronidazole.
-Be sure to use caution when treating a mom, especially until over 40 days pregnant!
+Known drugs that can cause a canine cleft palate are Primidone, Griseofulvin, Sulfa antibiotics, steroids (oral and topical) and Metronidazole.
+Be sure to use caution when treating a mom, especially until over 47 days pregnant!

-This is usually an issue with adults rather than puppies.
+Collapsed trachea in puppies is usually an issue with adult dogs rather than puppies.
 This issue usually develops later in life, and the small-to-tiny breed dogs are affected.
 The trachea collapses flat like a soft hose and vibrates when they cough.
 Dogs with a collapsed trachea honk or cough like a goose and repeat the honk many times in a row when excited.
 Cough tabs can help with this coughing.

 We don’t know if this issue is genetic, but we always want to select away from collapsed trachea lines.
 The cause is thought to be weak cartilage rings in the trachea that allow collapse.
 The trigger is often repeated bouts of kennel cough or respiratory issues as a teenager.
 This is why it is important to give the kennel cough vaccine to puppies and kittens you are shipping to the next home.
 You want to avoid this issue if possible.

 You can only treat the symptoms in most cases with prescription cough suppressants.
 Occasionally, surgery is needed if the issue is severe enough.